United States Regiments & Batteries > New YorkInfantry

 1861

-Organized at Camp Tompkins, Willett’s Point, N.Y. under Colonel John Cochrane.
+The 65th New York Infantry Regiment was organized at Camp Tompkins, Willett’s Point, New York under the command of Colonel John Cochrane.
 A number of members of the regiment came from Connecticut, Rhode Island and Maine.

 October Attached to Graham’s Brigade, Buell’s Division, Army of the Potomac